dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

 }
 ```

-You set an instance of this class to the `Converter` property of the `Binding` class or to the `Converter` property of the `Binding` markup extension.
+You then set an instance of this class to the `Converter` property of the `Binding` class or to the `Converter` property of the `Binding` markup extension.
 This class becomes part of the data binding.

 The `Convert` method is called when data moves from the source to the target in `OneWay` or `TwoWay` bindings.
 The `value` parameter is the object or value from the data-binding source.
 The method must return a value of the type of the data-binding target.
 The method shown here casts the `value` parameter to an `int` and then compares it with 0 for a `bool` return value.

 The `ConvertBack` method is called when data moves from the target to the source in `TwoWay` or `OneWayToSource` bindings. `ConvertBack` performs the opposite conversion: It assumes the `value` parameter is a `bool` from the target, and converts it to an `int` return value for the source.

+> [!NOTE]
-If the data binding also includes a `StringFormat` setting, the value converter is invoked before the result is formatted as a string.
+> If a data binding also includes a `StringFormat` setting, the value converter is invoked before the result is formatted as a string.

-The **Enable Buttons** page in the [**Data Binding Demos**](/samples/xamarin/xamarin-forms-samples/databindingdemos) sample demonstrates how to use this value converter in a data binding.
-The `IntToBoolConverter` is instantiated in the page's resource dictionary.
-It is then referenced with a `StaticResource` markup extension to set the `Converter` property in two data bindings.
-It is very common to share data converters among multiple data bindings on the page:
+The following example demonstrates how to use this value converter in a data binding:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"